-There’s so much going on this fall in the blogosphere, specifically here at gfe (up front and behind the scenes), and in life in general for most everyone because the holidays are fast approaching.
+There’s so much going on this fall in the blogosphere, specifically here at gfe (up front and behind the scenes), and in life in general for almost everyone because the holidays are fast approaching.
 So we’ve just barely wrapped up Halloween, Thanksgiving is next week for those of us who celebrate in the U.S., and so many other holidays are coming up right after that.
 It’s all good as they say, but busy, very busy!

 Have you ever wanted to join in on Progressive Dinner Party?
 You know … the ones where folks go from home to home with each host offering a different course?
 Maybe you wanted to join in on one, but didn’t want to have to actually do any of the work.
 Well, you’re in luck!
-Eight gluten-free bloggers, including myself, have a Thanksgiving Progressive Dinner Party going on right now!

 ~Diane of The W.H.O.L.E.
 Gang